-Certain of our telecommunication operations require licenses and approvals by the Israeli Ministry of Communication, the Federal Communications Commission in the U.S., or FCC, and by regulatory bodies in other countries.
-In Israel, the U.S. and other countries, the operation of satellite earth station facilities and VSAT systems such as ours are prohibited except under licenses issued by the Israeli Ministry of Communication and the FCC in the U.S. Our airborne products require licenses and approvals by the Federal Aviation Agency, or FAA, which are obtained by our customers or Wavestream, our subsidiary.
-We must also obtain approval of the regulatory authority in each country in which we propose to provide network services or operate VSATs.
+Certain of our telecommunication operations and connectivity products require licenses and approvals by the Israeli Ministry of Communication, the Federal Communications Commission in the U.S., or FCC, and by regulatory bodies in other countries.
+In Israel, the U.S. and other countries, the operation of satellite earth station facilities and VSAT systems such as ours are prohibited except under licenses issued by the Israeli Ministry of Communication, the FCC in the U.S., and other regulatory bodies in other countries.
+Our airborne products require licenses and approvals by the Federal Aviation Agency, or FAA, or the Luffahrt-Bundesamt, or LBA and the European Union Aviation Safety Agency, or EASA, or other regional aviation authorities which are obtained by our customers, Wavestream, or SBS our subsidiaries.
+We must also obtain approval of the regulatory authority in each country in which we propose to provide network services or operate VSATs or connectivity terminals.
 The approval process in Latin America and elsewhere can often take a substantial amount of time and require substantial resources.